 Powers Fort is a major civic-ceremonial center of the Mississippian culture and dates to around 1350 A.D.
 It is thought to be the center of the Powers Phase group in the Black River drainage of southern Missouri.
 In addition to the Mississippian features of the site, there is evidence to suggest habitation dating to about 7000 B.C.

-Powers Fort consists of four mounds surrounded by an earthen embankment approximately 750 feet on aside.
+Powers Fort consists of four mounds surrounded by an earthen embankment that measures approximately 750 feet on a side.
 The major feature is a temple mound 120 feetlong and 20 feet high.
 A smaller mound is 100 feet in diameter and six feet high.
-Two other mounds are 80feet in diameter and four feet high.
-Despite over 100 years of agricultural use, the large temple mound re-mains in excellent condition and the smaller mounds are intact.
+Two other mounds are 80 feet in diameter and four feet high.
+Despite over 100 years of agricultural use, the large temple mound remains in excellent condition and the smaller mounds are intact.

 The Conservancy was able to acquire the site from the estate of Walter Koehler, who had farmed the land since 1908.
 Acquisition was through the cooperation of the Koehler family.
 The site has recently been re-named in honor of the Koehler family.

 Powers Fort was first investigated by W.P.
-Norris in1882.
-Norris was an early field archaeologist working under the direction of Cyrus Thomas of the Smithsonian Institution during a survey of prehistoric sites in Mississippi River valley.
-Dr. James E. Price of the Center for Archaeological Research of Southwest.
-Missouri State University excavated a structure at the site in1969 and assisted in the acquisition.
+Norris in 1882.
+Norris was an early field archaeologist who worked under Cyrus Thomas of the Smithsonian Institution during a survey of prehistoric sites in the Mississippi River valley.
+Dr. James E. Price of the Center for Archaeological Research of Southwest Missouri State University excavated a structure at the site in 1969 and assisted in the acquisition.

 The Conservancy also acquired 10 acres of virgin bald cypris swamp adjacent to the site-one of the few stands remaining in Missouri.
 Beaver, muskrat and mink are among the mammals that make their home in the swamp.
 Acquisition of the Powers Fort site was made with the assistance of a short-term mortgage from a local bank.
 The Conservancy raised about $30,000 to pay off the note.